 Transparency is a key theme throughout the GDPR.
 When collecting data from individuals, businesses must explicitly state the purpose for which that data is being collected.
 Simply alluding to one or more potential purposes is not enough – the GDPR requires businesses to be explicit in listing those purposes and, if a purpose isn’t on the list, then the data cannot be used for this.

 Businesses are expected to provide individuals with more information than previously provided, particularly around the purposes for which those individuals’ data is being collected.
-This is covered in more detail in a separate briefing on privacy notices here.
+This is covered in more detail in the section on Privacy notices.

 Businesses must refer back to the six GDPR principles in everything they do.
 Simply complying with these six principles will not, on its own, guarantee compliance with the GDPR, but a failure to comply with any one of these principles will result in a certain breach of the GDPR.
 Keeping records demonstrating good data governance has become even more important.